ngugisimon/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo $PATH | tr : "\n" | wc -l -- script that counts the number of directories in the PATH

 printenv | less -- script that lists environment variables

+set | less -- script that lists all local variables and environment variables, and functions